 - 3.1 It is always best to identify a potential interest early on.
-If a Councillor thinks that they may have an interest in a particular matter to be discussed at a Licensing Committee he or she should raise this with the Monitoring Officer as soon as possible. - 3.2 The following general advice should be considered by all Members likely to become involved in the Licensing process in any way: - An application relating to premises in the vicinity of where a Member lives or has a legal interest in property is likely to involve a pecuniary interest as it may affect the Member's wellbeing. - A Member being a frequent visitor to the premises in a personal capacity is likely to involve a pecuniary interest as the decision may affect the Member's wellbeing. - A Member belonging to a lobby or campaign group that may be directly impacted by the outcome of an application is likely to have a pecuniary interest. - 3.3 Where a Member has a pecuniary interest relating to an application s/he may not sit on the committee (including sub-committee) hearing that application.
-Any Member, whether or not a Member of the committee, with a pecuniary interest is precluded from making representations orally to the committee either as a Member or in a private capacity and precluded from making representations on behalf of a party to the hearing. - 3.4 A Member with a pecuniary interest can still present their views to the committee through other means: - make written representations to officers; the existence and nature of the interest should be disclosed in such representations and the Councillor should not seek preferential consideration for their representations;
+If a Councillor thinks that they may have an interest in a particular matter to be discussed at a Licensing Committee he or she should raise this with the Monitoring Officer as soon as possible. - 3.2 The following general advice should be considered by all Members likely to become involved in the Licensing process in any way: - An application relating to premises in the vicinity of where a Member lives or has a legal interest in property is likely to involve a pecuniary interest as it may affect the Member's wellbeing. - A Member being a frequent visitor to the premises in a personal capacity is likely to involve a pecuniary interest as the decision may affect the Member's wellbeing. - A Member belonging to a lobby or campaign group that may be directly impacted by the outcome of an application is likely to have a pecuniary interest.

-arrange for another Member to represent the views of the Councillor's constituents.
+- 3.3 Where a Member has a pecuniary interest relating to an application s/he may not sit on the committee (including sub-committee) hearing that application.
+Any Member, whether or not a Member of the committee, with a pecuniary interest is precluded from making representations orally to the committee either as a Member or in a private capacity and precluded from making representations on behalf of a party to the hearing. item under discussion, the Councillor may not participate in any discussion of the matter at the meeting or participate in any vote on the matter.
+There is no obligation for that Councillor to withdraw from the Chamber although this is advisable so that it is transparently clear that the Member concerned has not taken part in the determination of this particular item.
+This also means that a Councillor with a pecuniary interest is precluded from making representations orally to the committee, either as a Councillor or in a private capacity, and precluded from making representations on behalf of a party to the hearing. - 3.4 A Councillor with a pecuniary interest can still present their views to the committee through other means: - make written representations to officers; the existence and nature of the interest should be disclosed in such representations and the Councillor should not seek preferential consideration for their representations; - arrange for another Member to represent the views of the Councillor's constituents.